The Luquetti Lab's current focus is on identifying the genetic causes of craniofacial microsomia (CFM) and microtia. Our key goals are to:

 Working closely with collaborators in South America, Luquetti and her colleagues are using this database, as well as samples from individuals with microtia, to try and identify the condition's causes.
 The research team is using exome sequencing and other advanced tools to search for genetic mutations that contribute to the condition.
 They are also investigating whether environmental factors, such as dietary differences and the region's uniquely high altitude, play a role.

 Microtia Classification: Refining the Phenotype

-One challenge to understanding microtia is that there is no standardized system for identifying and classifying the condition's phenotype, or physical characteristics.
-To address this, a team led by Luquetti and Dr. Carrie Heike are using the American Journal of Medical Genetics (AJMG) ear terminology and classification to characterize and classify the severity of particular microtia cases.
+One challenge to understanding CFM is that there is no standardized system for identifying and classifying the condition's phenotype, or physical characteristics.
+To address this, a team led by Luquetti and Heike are using the American Journal of Medical Genetics ear terminology and classification to characterize and classify the severity of particular microtia cases.
 The study uses six different people to rate and characterize the severity of microtia in photographs of patients' ears.